Consult our "blackout" guidelines for communications around fixed announcement dates.

 The key policy rate decision is published on a Wednesday at 10:00 Eastern Time.

-- In January, April, July and October, when the Monetary Policy Report is published concurrently with the key policy interest rate decision, the blackout starts on the day of the major staff briefing, 1 which typically occurs on the Tuesday of the preceding week, and ends the following Wednesday at 11:15 Eastern Time, when the press conference associated with the release of the Report begins.
+- In January, April, July and October, when the Monetary Policy Report is published concurrently with the key policy interest rate decision, the blackout begins on Tuesday – eight days prior to the rate decision.
+The blackout ends at 11:00 a.m.
+Eastern Time on the day of the rate decision, when the press conference associated with the release of the Report begins.

-- When the policy rate decision is not published in conjunction with a Monetary Policy Report, the blackout starts on Wednesday the week before the decision.
-In these cases, the blackout extends to the end of the day on which the decision is announced.
+- When the policy rate decision is not published in conjunction with a Monetary Policy Report, the blackout begins on Wednesday – seven days prior to the rate decision.
+The blackout extends to the end of the day on which the decision is announced.